UNITED STATES

 ● | “U.S. dollars” or “US$” refers to the legal currency of the United States; |

-● | “WFOEs” refers to wholly foreign-owned enterprises, and “our WFOEs” refers to Zhizhe Sihai (Beijing) Technology Co., Ltd., or Zhizhe Sihai, Shanghai Zhishi Commercial Consulting Co., Ltd., or Shanghai Zhishi, and Shanghai Paya Information Technology Co., Ltd., or Shanghai Paya; and |
+● | “WFOEs” refers to wholly foreign-owned enterprises, and “our WFOEs” refers to Zhizhe Sihai (Beijing) Technology Co., Ltd., or Zhizhe Sihai, Shanghai Zhishi Technology Co., Ltd., or Shanghai Zhishi, Shanghai Paya Information Technology Co., Ltd., or Shanghai Paya, and Wuhan Bofeng Technology Co., Ltd., or Wuhan Bofeng; and |

 Any discrepancies in any table between the amounts identified as total amounts and the sum of the amounts listed therein are due to rounding.

-FORWARD-LOOKING INFORMATION
+FORWARD-LOOKING STATEMENTS

 This annual report contains forward-looking statements that reflect our current expectations and views of future events.
 These forward-looking statements are made under the “safe harbor” provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Known and unknown risks, uncertainties and other factors, including those included in “Item 3.
 Key Information—D. Risk Factors,” may cause our actual results, performance, or achievements to be materially different from those expressed or implied by the forward-looking statements.

-You can identify some of these forward-looking statements by words or phrases such as “may,” “might,” “will,” “would,” “expect,” “anticipate,” “aim,” “estimate,” “intend,” “plan,” “believe,” “is/are likely to,” “potential,” “continue,” or other similar expressions.
+You can identify some of these forward-looking statements by words or phrases such as “may,” “might,” “will,” “would,” “expect,” “anticipate,” “aim,” “estimate,” “intend,” “plan,” “believe,” “is/are likely to,” “future,” “potential,” “continue,” or other similar expressions.
 We have based these forward-looking statements largely on our current expectations and projections about future events that we believe may affect our financial condition, results of operations, business strategy, and financial needs.
 These forward-looking statements include statements relating to:

 ● | our goals and strategies, |